samfargo/HexaTiles/README.md

 Issues and pull requests are welcome!
 Please:

 1. Run `make test` before submitting.
-2. Keep changes focused—HexaTiles is intentionally scoped to H3 polygon tiling.
+2. Keep changes focused.
+HexaTiles is intentionally scoped to H3 polygon tiling.
 3. Add tests for new quantization or validation behaviours.